How to add value to your home and renovate a house to sell

 You can also get curtains if you want something that can add a more formal and elegant feel to your home.
 They are also an excellent choice if you want something easy to install.

 How much value does a renovation add to a home?

-A good rule of thumb is to spend within 2% of your home’s value in order to add significant value, without over-capitalising.
-So, if you’re selling a home worth $500,000, spending $10,000 in rooms like your kitchen and bathroom could add significant value.
-If you’ve got a $1,000,000 dollar property, you could spend around $20,000 on improvements.
-If you spend too much on your renovations, you run the risk of over-investing, and not making a profit when you sell.
+If you’re selling a home worth $500,000, spending $10,000 on rooms like your kitchen and bathroom could add considerable value.
+If you’ve got a $1,000,000 property, you could spend $20,000 on improvements.
+If you overspend on renovations, you risk over-investing and not making a profit.

 Want to understand the value of your home?
 You can use our online valuation calculator to get an online property estimate based on your recent sales in your area, property condition and the number of bedrooms.

 Get insights from a local real estate agent

 Reach out to a local real estate expert who knows exactly what buyers in your area are looking for.
 They’ll be able to give you tips and advice on what improvements are likely to add value to your property.
 You can compare agents using our online comparison service.